Read Proverbs 17 here (text coming …) or at Bible Gateway.

 10:1b-19:9 {p} …

 Hebrew has five different words to describe the foolish person, from the most innocent progressing to the most depraved.
-We saw that the most innocent is the simpleton, followed by the proud fool, followed by the complacent fool.
-Next is the scorning fool, followed by the last and worst level of foolishness, the depraved fool, introduced in this chapter of Proverbs.
+The most innocent is the simpleton, followed by the proud fool, complacent fool, and scorning fool.
+Last and worst is the depraved fool.

-Excellent speech does not become a fool; much less lying lips a prince.
+Excellent speech does not become a depraved fool; much less lying lips a prince.
 Pro 17:7

-The Hebrew is from Strong’s H5034 נבל nabal, a primitive verb meaning, “to become withered, to be foolish.”
+The Hebrew is from Strong’s H5034 נבל nabal, meaning, “to become withered, to be foolish.”

 nun נ ן = seed, thus continue, heir, son